27 August 2019, 02:19

 A Tiny Environmental Footprint & Tiny Utilities Bills

 Another aspect of home-buying that comes up time and time again with new homeowners is sustainability.
 Not only are new homeowners interested in a home that will not break the bank between the mortgage and monthly bills, but they are interested in homes that only leave the tiniest mark on the environment, if any trace at all!

-Typically, sustainable homes (of all sizes) are highly sought after and adding “green” features actually .
+Typically, sustainable homes (of all sizes) are highly sought after and adding “green” features actually increases the value of the home.
 Tiny homes, by nature, are able to capitalize on their size in this case.
 Due to the small footprint of each home, water usage is minimized, and heating and cooling bills are also significantly reduced which directly impacts both the environment and your wallet.

 Additionally, while swapping to a solar system with a regular-sized home can be a difficult financial decision (though it really does work out in your favor when you do the math!!
-Check out how ), doing so with a tiny house is really affordable and makes so much sense, especially if your tiny house is on wheels!!
-Many tiny houses only require , and having a solar array means you aren’t tethered to any specific location to keep all your gadgets geared up—you can explore freely on or off the grid!
+Check out how here), doing so with a tiny house is really affordable and makes so much sense, especially if your tiny house is on wheels!!
+Many tiny houses only require a few solar panels to power the entire home, and having a solar array means you aren’t tethered to any specific location to keep all your gadgets geared up—you can explore freely on or off the grid!